Python-PyQt/PyQt5-Docs/docs/installation.rst

 probably fail with a cryptic error message.
 There are a number of reasons for
 this:

+- there is no wheel available for your platform and version of Python
-- your version of Python is unsupported
+- your version of Python is unsupported (e.g. v3.7)
 - your version of :program:`pip` is too old and doesn't support the current standards for naming wheels
 - in order for :program:`pip` to build from source additional options must be